Emacs minor mode for editing and browsing Java source code

 Showing the Javadoc for an identifier

-When showing the Javadoc for the method toString(), jtags
+When showing the Javadoc for the method toString()

 will look up the declaration as above.
-Then, an HTML file with the
+It will then find and display

 Completing an identifier